spyren/Mecrisp-Cube/sdcard/man/BoardSupportPackage.md

 Using the Digital Port Pins (Input and Output)
 ==============================================

-This example is a very simple chase lighting program iinspired by Knight Rider.
+This example is a very simple chase lighting program inspired by Knight Rider.
 You need 8 LEDs and 8 resistors.

 ```forth